Bachelor’s Abroad: New Zealand vs USA

 In the United States, undergraduate studies can be completed in four years to earn an undergraduate degree.
 In the United States, students without master’s degrees can apply directly for PhD studies after completing UG.
 It takes two years to complete PG programs.

-University Structure and Organization
+University Structure and Organisation

 Universities in New Zealand allow students to find their own solutions and encourage individual thinking.
-While studying in the country, many students discover their strengths and ideas by doing so.
+While studying in the USA, many students discover their strengths and ideas by doing so.
 Students choose a course and regularly study.
 The students receive their grades at the conclusion of each test or exam.
 The marking system in the universities in New Zealand is different from the one followed in the universities of the USA and India.

 During their first year of study, students in the United States apply to the main university and then attend classes on a variety of subjects.
 They can choose a major at the end of the first year.
 Groups for the arts and sciences are also available.
 In the United States, most attention is paid to the major subjects that students choose to study.